 Students wishing to pursue the computer engineering curriculum may do so in either the ECE or CSE department.
 The set of required courses and allowed electives is the same in both departments; please note that the curriculum requires eighteen upper-division courses.
 The Computer Engineering Program requires a total of 136 units (not including the general-education requirements).

 The Computer Engineering Program offers a strong emphasis on engineering mathematics and other basic engineering science as well as a firm grounding in computer science.
-Students should have sufficient background in high school mathematics so that they can take freshman calculus in their first quarter.
+Students should have sufficient background in high school mathematics so that they can take first-year calculus in their first quarter.
 Courses in high school physics and computer programming, although helpful, are not required for admission to the program.

 (total of sixty-eight units)